 Once the pharmacy school curriculum is complete, students will need to pass the North American Pharmacist Licensure Exam (NAPLEX) and the Multistate Pharmacy Jurisprudence Exam (MPJE) or an exam specific to the state in which they will work.

-Though pharmacists are essential workers in the healthcare setting, the BLS anticipates a 3% decline in the need for pharmacists between 2019-2029.
+Though pharmacists are essential workers in the healthcare setting, the BLS anticipates a 3% increase in the need for pharmacists between 2022 and 2032.

 Several reasons for this include a low number of anticipated pharmacist retirements, an 85% increase in pharmacy graduates, and increases in pharmaceutical automation.

-However, there will still be a need for over 300,000 pharmacists to work in hospitals, ambulatory care centers, government agencies, pharmaceutical companies, and other healthcare settings.
+However, until 2032, there will still be a need for 13,400 pharmacists each year to work in hospitals, ambulatory care centers, government agencies, pharmaceutical companies, and other healthcare settings.

 Every U.S. state requires pharmacists to complete continuing education.
-However, each state has its own specific requirements for the number of credit hours, the frequency for renewal, and specific course requirements.
+However, each state has its own specific requirements for the number of credit hours, the frequency of renewal, and specific course requirements.

 Standard continuing education topic requirements include pharmacy and drug law, medication errors, patient safety, HIV/AIDS, and opioid abuse.